toyan/far2l-deb/README.md

 misc - all sorts of auxiliary scripts, mostly outdated

 portable - the tty version of far2l, packaged with all the libraries into one executable file, useful on shared hostings.
-There are limitations: no SMB protocol support in NetRocks, multiarc is built without libarchive.
+There is a limitation: no SMB protocol support in NetRocks.
 Everything else is the same as in the default far2l build.
 There are [scripts](https://github.com/sorcodiv/far2lua-build) for building the same version, but with Lua support.
 If it didn’t start on your hosting, try starting it like this: `./far2l_portable.run --target ./far2l`

 themes - themes for far2l UI